mongodb/specifications/source/unified-test-format/unified-test-format.rst

 collectionData
 ~~~~~~~~~~~~~~

-List of documents that should correspond to the contents of a collection.
-This
+List of documents corresponding to the contents of a collection.
+This structure
-structure is used by both `initialData`_ and `test.outcome <test_outcome_>`_,
+is used by both `initialData`_ and `test.outcome <test_outcome_>`_, which insert
-which insert and read documents, respectively.
+and read documents, respectively.

 The structure of this object is as follows: